cjoynerw/mapty/README.md

-# Mapty
+# RunMap
-Mapty is a workout logging app that uses a geolocation API to allow users to log workouts in specific areas.
+RunMap is a workout logging app that uses a geolocation API to allow users to log workouts in specific areas.

 ## Access website here:
 www.github.com